ritu456286/Semantic_Segmentation_using_UNET/README.md

-# Semantic Segmentation using with U-Net
+# Semantic Segmentation using U-Net

 ## Overview